Great Journeys New Zealand: KiwiRail era

 In 2011, KiwiRail developed a new brand of passenger trains geared toward the increasing tourism industry in New Zealand.
 The new brand, named KiwiRail Scenic Journeys, was launched with new AK-class carriages designed to showcase New Zealand's scenery, as well as providing long-distance passenger train services.
-During the transformation, the TranzCoastal train was rebranded as the Coastal Pacific and the Overlander became the Northern Explorer; whereas the TranzAlpine's name was retained.
+During the transformation, the Tranz Coastal train was rebranded as the Coastal Pacific and the Overlander became the Northern Explorer; whereas the TranzAlpine's name was retained.

 In July 2012, it was revealed that KiwiRail was considering selling the remaining services.
 No buyers were found and the long-distance passenger services remain operated by KiwiRail Scenic Journeys.

 Meanwhile, KiwiRail's ferry brand, Interislander, was building on its core business taking vehicles and freight across Cook Strait and looking to promote the trip as an iconic tourism experience and a scenic alternative to flying.

 In 2017, KiwiRail decided to bring its rail and ferry operations together under one brand, The Great Journeys of New Zealand, which offers a connected passenger service throughout New Zealand, from Auckland to Greymouth, via train and ferry.
-The division is now experiencing rapid double-digit annual growth, due to the growth of Chinese tourism to New Zealand, leading KiwiRail to announce that it may purchase eight AK-class carriages to add to the seventeen purchased in 2010.
+The division is now experiencing rapid double-digit annual growth, due to the growth of Chinese tourism to New Zealand, leading KiwiRail to announce that it may purchase eight AK-class carriages to add to the 17 purchased in 2010.

 In 2021, KiwiRail announced the suspension two of its three services, the Northern Explorer and the Coastal Pacific.
 KiwiRail restarted the services from September 2022.

 Services

 Scenic trains

-The Great Journeys of New Zealand operates three Scenic train services:
+The Great Journeys of New Zealand operates four Scenic train services:

 Capital Connection was also previously part of KiwiRail Scenic Journeys.

 KiwiRail trialled excursions with its refurbished Silver Fern railcar to destinations including Napier and on the now mothballed Gisborne line as part of its Explore By Rail trips.
-Other Silver Fern tours included a Queen's Birthday day tour to Napier, tours to the Tui brewery via the Manawatu Gorge, an Easter Weekend trip to Gisborne, Valentine's Weekend and ANZAC Weekend tours to the central North Island.
+Other Silver Fern tours included a Queen's Birthday day tour to Napier, tours to the Tui brewery via the Manawatū Gorge, an Easter Weekend trip to Gisborne, Valentine's Weekend and ANZAC Weekend tours to the central North Island.
 These excursions have been discontinued as of 2017.